brooth/jeta-site/mysite/home/markdown/proxy.md

         }
     }

-<span class="label label-info">Note</span> You can access to the real `Ping` implementation via `real()` method.
+<span class="label label-info">Note</span> You can access the real `Ping` implementation via `real()` method.

-Well, in our proxy-wrapper we invoke real implementation and divide its result on two.
+Well, in our proxy-wrapper we invoke real implementation and divide its result by two.
 To create the proxy-class we need a host class in which we are going to use `@Proxy` feature:

     :::java
     public ProxyTest {